 “Our Uptown development will house a satellite taproom for LBBL coming in the summer of 2019, which is one part of a larger expansion the brewery is undertaking both in manufacturing and retail,” said Fried.
 “LBBL is dedicated to Long Beach and North Long Beach has been neglected from the artisan scene for too long.
 We would like to bring the entire Long Beach scene into the fold—it’s in our name and a huge part of our mission.”

-In other words, it will fit right in to the coffee scene in North Long Beach, which saw its first independent coffee shop, Black Ring Coffee, open in 2017.
+In other words, should they sign a lease, it will fit right in to the coffee scene in North Long Beach, which saw its first independent coffee shop, Black Ring Coffee, open in 2017.

 Also joining the Beer Lab and Tierra Mia will be slider burger chain BurgerIM, which opened its first Long Beach location in Downtown’s The Streets development about two years ago.